 Sixth, you will need to learn and implement Management By Fact, which will lead you to profound knowledge.
 Collect the facts from data, use the data to derive information, and obtain knowledge about your customers, markets and processes.

 Seventh, in order to manage by fact, you will need the facts in the form of Real-Time Data.
 Your processes will require increased visibility and transparency.
-Real time data is needed to build a strong competitive advantage.
-The longer the delay in getting data, the slower your reaction time is and the less competitive you become.
+Real time data is needed to build a strong competitive advantage and for performance improvement.
+The longer you delay in getting data, the slower your reaction time is and the less competitive you become.

 Eighth, with so much going on you will need a good Change Management System that can document and control all of these changes.
 This will build on your system of management by fact and lead you to greater profound knowledge.